-The Committee grants options with exercise prices set at the market price on the date of grant, based on the closing market price on the date of grant.
-Our current policy is that options and RSU awards to executive officers and other senior officers are granted on an annual basis at the October meeting of the Committee, which occurs when our Board reviews annual financial results and when the Committee completes its annual compensation review process.
+Prior to fiscal 2020, the Committee granted options with exercise prices set at the market price on the date of grant, based on the closing market price on the date of grant.
+Our policy has been that options and RSU awards to executive officers and other senior officers are granted on an annual basis at the October meeting of the Committee, which occurs when our Board reviews annual financial results and when the Committee completes its annual compensation review process.
+Beginning with fiscal 2020, RSU and PSU awards to executive officers and other senior officers are approved on an annual basis by the Committee in early November.
 The approval process specifies:

-- the individual receiving the grant; - the dollar value of options, with the number of options to be determined based on a Black-Scholes valuation; and - the dollar value of RSUs, with the number of RSUs to be determined based on the closing price of our shares on the date of grant.
+- the individual receiving the grant; - prior to fiscal 2020, the dollar value of options, with the number of options to be determined based on a Black-Scholes valuation; and - the dollar value of RSUs or PSUs, with the number of RSUs or PSUs to be determined based on the closing price of our shares on the date of grant.